 01 of 16

-Arugula is among the fastest growing leafy greens.
-It is one of those gr greens that people either love or hate as it can have musky odor and taste.
+Arugula is among the fastest-growing leafy greens.
+It is one of those greens that people either love or hate as it can have musky odor and taste.
 Others find its peppery bite very refreshing.
 Arugula tolerates some shade but also does well in full sun.

 02 of 16

-Like peas, beans are a little gift for the hardworking gardener and they take very little effort.
-There are many varieties of bush beans and pole beans that can deal with some daily shade and they take up very little space.
+Like peas, beans are a little gift for the hardworking gardener; beans take very little effort.
+There are many varieties of bush beans and pole beans that can deal with some daily shade and take up very little space.

-There are many types of beans to choose from and they're easy to grow from seed.
+There are many types of beans to choose from and are easy to grow from seed.
 You can even be frugal and save some beans for next year's seeds.
-That first fresh-snapped bean while you're watering is just the icing on the cake.

 03 of 16

-Beets sort of break the rules for planting root vegetables in partial shade, but they can do surprisingly well.
+Beets sort of break the rules for planting root vegetables in partial shade and can do surprisingly well.
 While the shade may impact the size of your beetroots, the plants will still produce delicious greens.

 If you're short on space, beets can also do quite well in a deep container.
 For a continual harvest, keep planting a few seeds every week or so.
-Just be sure to keep them watered so the roots don't turn woody.
+Just be sure to keep it watered so the roots do not turn woody.

 04 of 16

 Broccoli is one of those vegetables that you can line alongside the shadier edges of any garden space.
-They look fantastic when growing in a line and with all the colorful varieties available, they can really add a fun splash to a border.
+It looks fantastic when growing in a line and with all the colorful varieties available it can really add a fun splash to a border.

-This is also a relatively easy plant to grow, just keep it watered then wait for the harvest.
-If you're in a hotter climate, you may even be able to sneak two crops into the extended season by replacing the old plants with new seedlings.Continue to 5 of 16 below.
+A member of the cabbage family, this is also a relatively easy plant to grow, just keep it watered then wait for the harvest.
+If you are in a hotter climate, you may even be able to sneak two crops into the extended season by replacing the old plants with new seedlings.Continue to 5 of 16 below.

 05 of 16

-Brussels sprouts may take a long time to grow, but they're fun to watch mature and that first sprout is exciting.
-The other benefit of this vegetable is that they can grow well into the cold season and actually prefer it over hot climates.
+Brussels sprouts, another member of the cabbage family, may take a long time to grow, but are fun to watch mature; that first sprout is exciting.
+The other benefit of this vegetable is that it can grow well into the cold season and actually prefer the cooler temps over hot climates.

 This is also a plant that can maximize that shadier spot in the garden.
-Because they take so long, you can plant a short-season crop in between the rows.
+Because it takes so long, you can plant a short-season crop in between the rows.
 Bush beans and peas are perfect.

 06 of 16